-The difficulty, however, is this: although being normal is better than being subnormal, being normal itself is not good.
-In particular, there's no such thing as a healthy ego!
+The difficulty, however, is this: although being normal is better than being subnormal, being normal itself requires a cure.
+In particular, there’s no such thing as a healthy ego!
 All egos are dysfunctional.
 Frankly, normal people are mad (insane, nuts).
 That’s caused by a gap between their thoughts and the way reality actually is.
 That fact is amply demonstrated by studying history or simply watching the news.

-As I have argued (see Chapter 2 of Mastery in 7 Steps), it is normal to be lazy, greedy, ambitious, impatient, selfish, vain, and ignorant.
+As I have argued [see Chapter 2 of Mastery in 7 Steps], it’s normal to be lazy, greedy, ambitious, impatient, selfish, vain, and ignorant.
 Expediency is normal.